iter8-tools/docs/docs/tutorials/canary.md

 ## Deploy initial version

-Deploy the initial version of the application using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (only one here), and the rollout strategy to be used:
+Deploy the initial version of the application using the Iter8 `release` chart by identifying the environment into which it should be deployed, a list of the versions to be deployed (only one here), and the release strategy to be used:

 ```shell
 cat <<EOF | helm upgrade --install httpbin --repo https://iter8-tools.github.io/iter8 release --version 0.18 -f -